Fitting variograms

 Overview

 Fitting theoretical variograms to empirical observations is an important modeling step to ensure valid mathematical models of geospatial continuity.
-Given an empirical variogram, the fit
+Given an empirical variogram, the following function can be used to fit models:

 GeoStatsFunctions.fit

-Fit theoretical variogram type V
+Fit theoretical geostatistical function of type F

-to empirical variogram g
+to empirical function f

 using algorithm algo